FadiniGIT/Razer-Blade-Stealth-Hackintosh-Guide/README.md

 Copy Laptop EFI setup/EFI/CLOVER/ to /EFI/CLOVER in the EFI partition just mounted

+From the install USB, copy /EFI/BOOT to the EFI partition mounted in /EFI/

 Copy files in Laptop System Drive/Library/Extentions/ to /Library/Extentions on the system drive